thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

   styles: [require('./header.component.css')]
 })
 export class HeaderComponent implements OnInit {
-  constructor() {}
-  ngOnInit() {}
 }
 {% endraw %}
 {% endhighlight %}

-> Note here we are not using Urls **and** we are using `template: require('...')`
+*Note:* here we are not using Urls **and** we are using `template: require('...')`

 ## Conclusion

-So just remember that setting `moduleId :  module.id` in the @Component decorator is the key lesson here; otherwise Angular 2 will look for your files relative to the application root path.
+So just remember that setting `moduleId :  module.id` in the `@Component` decorator is the key lesson here; otherwise Angular 2 will look for our files in paths relative to the application root.

-Best of all, the beauty of this solution is that (1) you can easily repackage your components and (2) easily reuse components... all without change with paths in the component Url metadata.
+The beauty of this solution is that we can (1) easily repackage our components and (2) easily reuse components... all without changing the `@Component` metadata.